 Another great feature of all modern DSLRs, is the ability to control the exposure by using the “exposure compensation” feature.
 Except for manual mode, exposure compensation works great for all camera modes.
 Whether you are shooting in Aperture Priority, Shutter Priority or Auto/Program modes, dialing the exposure compensation up or down (plus to minus) will allow you to regulate the exposure and override the camera-guessed settings.
 If you find your image (or parts of your image) underexposed or overexposed, you can use exposure compensation to adjust the exposure without manually changing the aperture or shutter speed.

-5) Should you use flash or increase ISO?
+5) Should I Use Flash or Increase ISO?

 It really depends on what you are taking a picture of.
 Sometimes it is not possible to use your built-in camera flash in a low-light environment.
 For example, if your subject is standing far away, you might not be able to reach the subject with your flash.
 In that case, the only solution is to either come closer to the subject, or turn off flash completely and use a higher ISO.
 Obviously, for landscape or architectural photography, you should always turn off your flash, because it will not be able to brighten up the entire scene.
 So in a low-light situation, the only two options are to either increase the ISO so that you can shoot hand-held, or set the camera to the lowest ISO and use a tripod.